 But then which bus company is really the cheapest right now?
 In reality, there is no company that is cheaper, because prices change all the time.
 That's why you have to go through Kombo to find the best prices.

-To prove it, we have compared the prices of all coach trips over the next 7 days on 3 popular routes: Lille - Paris, Lyon - Paris et Paris - Rouen.
+To prove it, we have compared the prices of all coach trips over the next 7 days on 3 popular routes: Paris - Beauvais Airport, Paris - Brussels et Paris - Rennes.

 Would you like to know which bus company is the cheapest for the journey you are looking for?
 No problem, our search engine calculates in real time the best prices for each company, whatever the route.
 In the end, you are guaranteed to find a cheap bus ticket by staying on one website.